Good stuff

 Not the start of the Bible, not a bicycle, not a prog-rock band.
 Genesis is in short the posh-car arm of the mighty Hyundai Motor Group.

-Genesis is all about new ways to explore and acquire the car, and about the warranty and service rolled-in.
+Genesis is all about new ways to explore and acquire the car, and about the warranty and service rolled in.
 If you're playing buzzword bingo, it's the purchase journey and the ownership experience.

 You never need go to a dealer.
 In fact, there aren't any.
 Much of the process is online, but 'online' is more than purely digital.

 When you're ready, ask questions of a human.
 Traditionally, car dealers are full of salespeople paid commission for each car they shift.
 Genesis takes a different tack.
 The company's 'Genesis Personal Assistants' (GPAs) answer your questions, hold your hand, and bring the car to you.
+More on that over on the Buying tab.

 What's the verdict?